facebook/react-native/packages/react-native/scripts/spm/__doc__/rfc-spm-xcframework.md

 Each entry becomes a target in `autolinked/Package.swift`.
 Sources outside the autolinked directory are mirrored with **file-level symlinks** (SPM rejects directory symlinks that resolve outside the package root).

+### Self-managed deps and package identity

+A community library that ships its own `Package.swift` (instead of being wrapped by the autolinker) is referenced directly.
+SPM derives the package identity for a `.package(path:)` dependency from the path's basename — and a common convention is to ship the manifest inside an `ios/` subdir (`<dep>/ios/Package.swift`).
+Two libs following that convention would both have identity `"ios"`, and SPM rejects with `Conflicting identity for ios`.

+To make every reference globally unique by construction, the autolinker materializes each self-managed dep as a symlink at `build/generated/autolinking/libs/<SwiftName>/` pointing at the dep's real manifest dir.
+The aggregator `Package.swift` then references the symlink (`path: "libs/<SwiftName>"`), and SPM uses the symlink basename — the library's Swift module name — as the package identity.
+Swift module names are already unique per dep (deriving from the npm package name), so this sidesteps the collision in all cases, including against the codegen package at `build/generated/ios/`.

+The `libs/` directory is wiped and recreated on every autolinker run, so stale aliases for uninstalled deps disappear automatically.

 ### Third-party library support